 Wattling, my gardening friends, is an old fashioned way of making fencing out of branches.
 Not only does it look lovely but if your garden has trees, it will not require store bought fencing materials.
 In other words, it’s free.
-And you get to re-use and use up waste garden branches.
+And you get to re-use and use up pruned garden branches.
 What’s not to like?

 You can purchase wattling materials from a garden centre if you do not have trees of your own to prune.
-Also, if you would prefer to use particular types of wood or you wish to make your wattling fence later in the year, after pruning season.
+Also, if you would prefer to use particular types of wood.
+Or you wish to make your wattling fence later in the year, after pruning season.

 But What is Wattling?